 The first thing people ask when they see me mention yacon is: Do you mean bacon??
 The next thing: What do you do with it??
 No, I certainly do not mean bacon.
 I mean yacon, an edible brown tuber native to South America.
 [How to grow yacon.]

 As for how we use it, we really like to snack on fresh, raw yacon.
 That’s the simplest way.
+We also use it in fresh fruit smoothies.
 But when we start talking about what else to do with it, I’m a rookie.
 This is still a “new” vegetable to me.

 My friend Angela, who started me on my yacon growing journey, brought me a jar of what she called “yacon sauce” when her harvest was at its peak last year, and I’ve been wanting to try making it ever since.
 With my yacon harvest complete, I had a small abundance of yacon to play with.

 Below is my recipe – though it’s not so much a recipe as a method.
-No matter what you call it, it’s not hard.
+No matter what you call it, it’s not difficult to make.
 And if you live in a region that is bereft of apples, yacon might be just the crop for you!

-- Roughly 8 cups of yacon, peeled and cut into 1″ cubes.
+- 8 cups Yacon, peeled and cut into 1″ cubes.

 - A handful of organic raisins

-- 1-2 tablespoons cinnamon
+- 1-2 Tablespoons cinnamon

-- 1-2 tablespoons honey
+- 1-2 Tablespoons honey

 - Juice from one lemon

 - Use an immersion blender to puree the cooked yacon right in the pot.
 If you don’t have an immersion blender, allow the yacon to cool and transfer to the bowl of a food processor.
 Pulse until you reach desired consistency.
-Stir in cinnamon and honey.
-Chill and serve.

-Note: yacon oxidizes very quickly — it’s totally normal for it to turn greyish when exposed to air.
+Yacon oxidizes very quickly — it’s totally normal for it to turn greyish when exposed to air.

 The big question with this is whether or not it can be safely canned.
 I’ve yet to see a safety-tested recipe for doing so; until then I’ll stick with making it fresh or freezing it.